DianaLee1219/High-Dynamic-Range-Image-processing/README.md

 This project code can be found at WindowViewCozyDesk.py

+1. Put your images with different exposure time. (you need to adjust the EV LIST and Exposure Time)
+2. The code will do feature matching for you. (no need a tripod)
+3. Adjust a gamma vaule for tone mapping. (default gamma = 2.2)
+4. Download your HDR image!

 📷 About the Images

-Numbers only → Original photos taken with an iPhone 11, labeled by EV values.
+Numbers only (Input) → Original photos taken with an iPhone 11, labeled by EV values.
-Aligned_n → Images aligned relative to image 0 for better HDR processing.
+Aligned_n (Interim result) → Images aligned relative to image 0 for better HDR processing.

 The exposure values (EV) converted into exposure time for HDR image processing.